 The engagement rate is the number of engaged sessions divided by the total number of sessions.
 This is supposed to tell you how many of your visitors are actively engaged with your site.
 To see the engagement rate metric in Google Analytics, click the Reports icon in the left sidebar, then click Acquisition » Traffic Acquisition.

 Now, you’ll see a couple of graphs and a table that show details about where your traffic came from.
-That is, how many visitors came from an email link, a search engine, a paid ad, and other sources.
+That includes how many visitors came from an email link, a search engine, a paid ad, and other sources.

 In the graph on the bottom half of the page, Google shows you the number of total website users, total sessions, engaged sessions, and the engagement rate, among other metrics.